PashaIanko/RestrictedBolzmannMachine/README.md

 # RestrictedBolzmannMachine
-Project with deep belief network, with Omniglot dataset.
-Analyze feature extraction, performed by DBN, compare performance with dense neural network, supervised learning approach.
+Project with deep belief network, with EMNIST dataset.
+In this project, performed an analysis of features, extracted by Deep Belief Network.
+Compared performances of perceptrons, attached to different representational layers, with feed forward neural network.